ROBERT SIEGEL, HOST:

 AUDIE CORNISH, HOST:

-CORNISH: Now, supporters for Governor Walker, Republicans outspent Barrett and the Democrats by about 7-1.
-And a lot of the GOP money came from large, out-of-state donors.
-You were talking about PACs there.
+CORNISH: Now, supporters for Gov. Walker, Republicans outspent Barrett and the Democrats by about 7 to 1.
+And a lot of the GOP money came from large, out-of-state donors - you were talking about PACs there.
 And any lessons here for November?

 LIASSON: Well, this is the biggest story in the campaign so far: Money matters.
 Republicans have it.
-According to the Center for Public Integrity, through the end of April, Walker's top three donors gave more than all the money Tom Barrett raised combined.
+According to the Center for Public Integrity, through the end of April, Walker's top three donors gave more than all the money Tom Barrett raised, combined.
 That will not be the case in the fall.
-The president is not going to be outspent in Wisconsin by 7-1.
+The president is not going to be outspent in Wisconsin by 7 to 1.

 But the Democrats said that they would counter the Republican financial advantage with a superior ground game, and that didn't happen in Wisconsin.
 Republicans had money on their side, and they had intensity.
-And Ed Gillespie, who's a former RNC chair and one of Romney's top advisors, said today at a Bloomberg breakfast that the Republicans now have natural organic high turnout working for them, whereas the Democrats have to manufacture turnout.
+And Ed Gillespie, who's a former RNC chair and one of Romney's top advisers, said today at a Bloomberg breakfast that the Republicans now have natural, organic, high turnout working for them, whereas the Democrats have to manufacture turnout.

 CORNISH: Mara, just a few seconds left.
 What are the downsides here for Mitt Romney?

 LIASSON: Thank you, Audie.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.